SenkoHotel/Shiro/README.md

-# HotelBot
+# Shiro (or Maid Shiro)
-The base template for all Hotel bots
+Welcomes the new Hotel visitors